iczero/lol-client-api/README.md

 Lots of things that are good to have for some people who play League of Legends

+## WARNING: NO LONGER MAINTAINED

+These scripts are no longer maintained.
+Expect most everything to not work, break horribly, or get you banned for a few million years.

 ## Initial setup

 - Copy `config.js.template` to `config.js`, and edit if needed